Debate and Ask

 To get raw rendering suitable for logs:

-palabre codex-claude "Subject" --plain
+palabre codex-claude "Subject" --terminal